StefanoConsonni/rick-and-morty-app/README.md

 ## General info

 An app that fetches data from an API and displays the characters from the animated science-fiction sitecom Rick and Morty.
-It has searchbox and pagination features.
+It has searchbox, pagination, and favourite list features.
 I built it using React, the fetch-API, Prop-Types, and custom hooks.

 ## Demo